 But a general progression might look something like this:

 In early elementary, your children come up with creative storylines in their play, or re-enact a story they’ve heard or seen.
 If you are willing to act as scribe, have them tell you the story and you record it.

 Fiction creative writing can continue as long as the children enjoy it.
 Not all children will.
 Some are matter-of fact engineers and scientists who don’t want to get in touch with their feelings or write about lost puppies.
 That’s fine.
 Most of the writing in the world is not fiction.

 Teaching Research Writing

 You can start teaching your children how to write nonfiction in later elementary.
 You could begin by assigning a short research reports.
-In Sonlight F, the study of Non-Western Cultures, students write mini-reports on things as endangered species in China.
+In Sonlight F, the study of the Eastern Hemisphere, students write mini-reports on things as endangered species in China.
 Let them learn about red-crowned cranes, translating a few paragraphs of description online into a paragraph or two.

 Then you can teach your children how to do more advanced research.
 If they want to know about elephants, you can provide paper and sticky notes, and look online and in books (either from your personal collection or at the local library).
 When they find the answer to the questions they want to know, they record the answers and cite the sources.

 In high school, they may find something they really want to know about.
 Perhaps something prompted from their own life, or something they read about that captures their interest.
 So they spend more time learning about it.